thebull-finance/dashboard/README.md

   - `pageContext` - React context providers.
   - `pages` - Gatsby pages that are render at build process in server side, few of them contains dynamic routing those ones are render only on client side.
   - `reducers` - Redux reducers, we organize the state in 5 groups: session, settings, UI, user and views.
-  - `services` - Services clients/functions to integrate with other APIs like Zignaly Trade API, Timezone service or custom MUI theme.
+  - `services` - Services clients/functions to integrate with other APIs like TheBull Trade API, Timezone service or custom MUI theme.
   - `store` - Redux store provider, initial state data and schema definition and action creators.
   - `styles` - SASS global styles and mixins.
   - `utils` - All our JS utility functions that are reusable in many components, mostly formatters, validations, data mapping, lookup and calculations.